LattePandaTeam/LattePanda-Win10-Software/Bios/README.md

 - LattePanda v1.0 default BIOS Beta
 - LattePanda v1.1 default BIOS Beta

 **Note: LattePanda v1.1 default BIOS Beta can only use in LattePanda v1.1 which is using Z8350 CPU.**
+### How to Figure out the verison of your lattePanda

 You can distinguishing between both by the stick on the side of the board.
 ![Z8350 stick.png](http://www.lattepanda.com/wp-content/uploads/2017/02/8350-stick.png)